GIP-RECIA/esco-indicators-logs-processor/README.md

 esco-indicators-logs-processor
 ==============================

-batch to generate database from uportal and ExternalStats servlet logs
+Batch to generate database from uportal and ExternalStats servlet logs.
+Package as a tar.gz archive by maven.
+Can be run by configuring and executing batch_stats.sh